 This is a part of the painters’ payroll that they shape the collection deprived of the family Lladró that now can be contemplated in the museum that the proper company has opened in the City of the China, the complex located in the Valencian locality of Tavernes Blanques where they are designed and make the well-known decorative figures.

-It has been a few years since the family Lladró decided to show already to more than 15.000 visitors who every year spend for the factory part of its collection, hoarded throughout the years in which three founding brothers, Juan, José and Vicente Lladró, have been buying works of art.
+It has been a few years since the family Lladró decided to show already to more than 15.000 visitors who every year spend for the factory part of their collection, hoarded throughout the years in which three founding brothers, Juan, José and Vicente Lladró, have been buying works of art.

 Nevertheless, now, the company has decided to give one more step creating the Museum Lladró, where on the one hand there are exhibited the most emblematic figures of china of the history of the company and for other the collection deprived of painting, composed by approximately 200 works of those who exhibit approximately 70.

 The art gallery deprived of the Lladró has a high value.
-‘Initially the brothers began for collecting only works of Valencian painters, with the time the dealers were offering other opportunities that they could not push back therefore they ended up by extending its target’, tells the president of the company, Rosa Lladró.
+‘Initially the brothers began for collecting only works of Valencian painters, with the time the dealers were offering other opportunities that they could not push back therefore they ended up by extending the target’, tells the president of the company, Rosa Lladró.

 The reorganization and putting in value of the art gallery of the Lladró has been made use also by the company to establish in its head office a sample of 70 more emblematic pieces of china of the mark.
 ‘We wanted to have this exhibition because till now only we had it in New York’, pointed Rosa Lladró.